-- 1. Increase the wages of the teaching staff, so that the teaching staff will become more professional and succeed maximally by using government assistance - Replacing & repairing school equipment with government assistance - Facilitating laboratories with government assistance - Trust 1 staff for school finance - Utilizing improvement support with joint service work to improve the school building - Submit requests to the government to procure qualified teaching staff
+- 1. Increase the wages of the teaching staff, so that the teaching staff will become more professional and succeed maximally by using government assistance - Replacing & repairing school equipment with government assistance - Facilitating laboratories with government - 4.
+Trust 1 staff for school finance - 5.
+Utilizing improvement support with joint service work to improve the school building - 6.
+Submit requests to the government to procure qualified teaching staff

+STRATEGY

-STRATEGY Weakness-Threat
+Weakness-Threat

 - 1. Receiving teaching staff by conducting tests according to their respective fields, especially teaching the staff of productive subjects - 2.
-Accept students' test so that each student enters guaranteed quality and character - Conduct special training for teaching staff - 4.
-Conduct character coaching for students - Conduct a joint evaluation every week to discuss learning methods & integration of teaching staff as well as everyone involved in the school
+Accept students' test so that each student enters guaranteed quality and character - 3.
+Conduct special training for teaching staff - 4.
+Conduct character coaching for students - 5.
+Conduct a joint evaluation every week to discuss learning methods & integration of teaching staff as well as everyone involved in the school school carried out in vocational high schools.
+The curriculum includes the division of teachers' tasks, preparation of lesson schedules, preparation of learning units, preparation of KBM tools, implementing the teaching learning process (KBM) and evaluation.
+Second, extracurricular programs include: homework (development of learning materials), sports and competitions, line training, worship, regional arts training, skills, arts and scouts.
+This has an impact on students because students no longer accept material that can be understood.